Chaunce-y/filewise/README.md

-# filewise
-FileWise is an intelligent file-naming tool that automatically names and organizes files based on content, perfect for simplifying document management and enhancing searchability.

 # FileWise (or Nomenix / Nomin8)

 **FileWise** is an intelligent file-naming tool that automatically names files based on their contents, helping users maintain organized, easily searchable files across different formats.
 Ideal for resumes, reports, documents, and beyond, FileWise utilizes content-based analysis to suggest relevant, dynamic names.